nguyenlan13/toolSet/README.md

 ## Built Using

--Ruby on Rails as an API for the back end.
+1. Ruby on Rails as an API for the back end.
--HTML, CSS, React, and Redux for the front end.
+2. HTML, CSS, React, and Redux for the front end.
--This project was bootstrapped with Create React App.
+3. This project was bootstrapped with Create React App.

 ## Features

--Session cookies for API authentication
+1. Session cookies for API authentication
--Create a lesson and multiple attempts with content and diagram -Receive feedback from other users
+2. Create a lesson and multiple attempts with content and diagram
+3. Receive feedback from other users

 ## Usage